Already know what the Online LOMC is? Access the Online LOMC application.

 - Community Acknowledgement Form - This document is located within the Online LOMC application

-- ESA Compliance Documentation** - This document can be found by contacting the National Marine Fishery Service, U.S. Fish and Wildlife Service, State Wildlife Agency Office, or Independent Biologist
+- ESA Compliance Documentation** - This documentation can be satisfied by contacting the National Marine Fishery Service, U.S. Fish and Wildlife Service, State Wildlife Agency Office or an independent biologist

 * NOTE: If the request is to make a determination on the structure and an NFIP Elevation Certificate has already been completed for this property, it may be submitted in lieu of the Elevation Form.
 Check with your community to see if an Elevation Certificate is already on file for your property or structure.

 **NOTE: The purpose of the ESA is to conserve threatened and endangered species and the ecosystems upon which they depend.
 Go to the Compliance with the Endangered Species Act for Letters of Map Change to receive more guidance on how to obtain this documentation.

 Start the Online LOMC Application

 Getting started is easy and simple.
 Login in to the Online LOMC application and start the process today!